224 Total complaints

 Crash: No Fire: No 26,000

-Sep 2025 FORWARD COLLISION AVOIDANCE While driving my Nissan Altima in normal operation, the vehicle suddenly and unexpectedly stopped and applied the brakes without any input from me.
+Sep 2025 FORWARD COLLISION AVOIDANCE: AUTOMATIC EMERGENCY BRAKING While driving my Nissan Altima in normal operation, the vehicle suddenly and unexpectedly stopped and applied the brakes without any input from me.
 This occurred without warning and created an extremely dangerous situation.
 There were no other vehicles, obstacles, or apparent reasons for the vehicle to engage any safety systems.
 This is a critical safety defect that could have resulted in a serious accident.
 I was fortunate that no vehicles were following behind me, but this incident could easily cause rear-end collisions or other accidents if it occurs again.

 Incident: Sep 2025